Retrieve all leak statistics in a single request

 • admin_accounts_count: Total count of admin accounts

-• unique_sources: Total number of unique sources (telegram_channel)
+• unique_sources: Total number of unique sources (opaque count, channel identity not exposed)

 • sources: List of sources with leak counts (all sources, no limit)